markpro-code/vite-plugin-class-context-binding/README.md

 })
 ```

-## Binding method to class property
+## Transform method to class property

 if `forceMethodToClassProperty` is true, the plugin will transform all methods to class properties:
 ```javascript